jamesmosesevans-a11y/android-components/README.md

 # Getting Involved

 We encourage you to participate in this open source project.
-We love pull requests, bug reports, ideas, (security) code reviews or any kind of positive contribution.
+We love pull requests, bug reports, ideas, (security) code reviews or any kind of positive contri

 Before you attempt to make a contribution please read the [Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/).